MSc Advanced Pharmaceutical Manufacturing Kylie Ang She Tou

 I really enjoy my course as it’s aligned with the Doctoral Training Centre in Continuous Manufacturing & Crystallisation (CMAC).
 I’m so glad to be taught by the experts from both Strathclyde and CMAC, such as scientists from GSK.
 This gives me a better insight of current manufacturing processes into the future medicine supply chain and inspires me to go to the lectures every day.

 The facilities and services in Strathclyde are also really impressive.
-The resources can be easily accessed in the library and the Career Service helps the students to manage their future pathway.
+The resources can be easily accessed in the library and the Careers Service helps the students to manage their future pathway.

 I’m so glad to be taught by the experts from both Strathclyde and CMAC, such as scientists from GSK.